xloderunnerx/Composite-Tween/README.md

 A Tween animation addon to Composite based on DOTween.

 # Installation
+!!!
+Order matters.
+1. Install Composite.
+2. Install DOTween and Generate DOTween modules asmdef.
-1. Add ```"com.loderunner.composite-tween": "https://github.com/xloderunnerx/Composite-Tween.git",``` to the package manifest of your project.
+3. Add ```"com.loderunner.composite-tween": "https://github.com/xloderunnerx/Composite-Tween.git",``` to the package manifest of your project.
-2. Generate DOTween modules asmdef.